skiadas/ProgLangCourse/notes/types_polymorphic.md

 ## Language Design Considerations

 All the above offers an interesting topic of conversation about language design.
 When you decide what features to put in a language, you have to decide how they will interact with each other, and what possibilities that creates.
-For example, if allow type variants and parametric types into our language, then we can get for free both option types and list types, as well as a host of other useful examples.
+For example, if we allow type variants and parametric types into our language, then we can get for free both option types and list types, as well as a host of other useful examples.
 We do not need to offer each one of those as "special cases"; we just provide the building blocks for creating them and then add those base examples in a standard library that gets loaded in.
 A general principle in language design is to keep the core language *small* but with *orthogonal features* that can be combined in useful ways.